sokolhessnerlab/cap/code/README.md

-# Brief summary (and links) of code in this directory
+# Brief summary of files (linked) in this directory
 ## 1. [AXcleanData.R](./AXcleanData.R)

 -   imports the large raw AX .csv file (combinedRawData/AXall.csv) and removes, renames and reformats columns so that data is basically ready for analysis